December 11, 2017

 - 1 Tbsp, divided butter

-- Heat a cast iron skillet on medium heat.
+- Heat a frying pan or cast iron skillet on medium heat.
 Add the oil and pre-cook any filling ingredients you're going to be putting in the omelet to warm it up.
 Remove them from the pan and add 1/2 tablespoon of butter.

 - Whisk the eggs with some salt and pepper and while they're still in the bowl add the rest of the butter in small, cold chunks and 1 Tablespoon of water.